-When motorists disregard courtesy and safety or negatively respond to stressful situations, disastrous issues arise.
-When it comes to zipper merges, risks include:
+When motorists disregard courtesy and safety or negatively respond to stressful situations, the result can be disastrous.
+When it comes to zipper merges, risk factors include:

 - “Entitled” drivers.
 Many motorists will utilize the “closing” lane to simply bypass traffic, not as a way to be more efficient.
 If you ride the closing lane in order to get ahead of everyone else, this sense of entitlement will unfortunately follow you to the actual merge point, possibly causing you to dangerously push into traffic when there isn’t room.
 The problem is that since your lane ended, legally you have to yield to traffic.
-This means that you must wait until someone actually lets you in (which may be a while since you just basically cut off a line of irritated people).
-If no one will let you in and you decide to push in instead, you could cause a disastrous accident.
+This means that you must wait until someone actually lets you in .
+If no one will let you in and you decide to push in instead, you could cause an accident.

 - Impatient motorists.
 On the other hand, if you did merge early, and were stuck in the backed-up line, you’re generally not in the best of moods when you finally approach the merge point.
 Regrettably, this means that you may be overzealous with keeping the closed lane mergers from getting over.
 Although you technically have the right of way, and don’t legally have to let anyone over, courtesy and merging etiquette laws suggest that if you can let mergers over, you should.
 Unfortunately, stress and road rage can cause niceties to be thrown out the window.

 - Road rage.
 Never underestimate the power of road rage.
-Rage can drive the sweetest person into a crazed ‘warrior for justice’ (at least in his own mind).
 Sitting in traffic, barely moving an inch every five minutes can enrage even the most patient person.
 This anger can be multiplied when you witness someone else flying by like he’s better than you.
 If you’re not careful, rage can take control and cause you to make risky mistakes like blocking the lane as another motorist comes barreling through.
 Likewise, if you’re the one riding the “closed” lane, you must be wary of those drivers who have reached their limits.

 - Lack of sharing leads to worse backups.
-When entitlement, rage and lack of common courtesy affect your and other motorists’ abilities to take turns, a merging bottleneck can cause horrendous traffic buildups.
+When entitlement, rage, and lack of common courtesy affect your and other motorists’ abilities to take turns, a merging bottleneck can cause horrendous traffic buildups.
 Instead of a constant flow, you’ll have dozens of cars trying to push their way through without any semblance of order.
 The “open” lane technically has the right of way, so they’ll try to push through, while the “closed” lane will also try to inch in, until the “closed” lane stops for them.
-At that point, instead of taking turns (open, closed, open closed...) several closed lane drivers will take the opportunity to barrel through, consequently taking advantage of the one decent driver who paused to let the one person in in the first place.
+At that point, instead of taking turns, several closed lane drivers will take the opportunity to barrel through, consequently taking advantage of the one decent driver who paused to let the one person in in the first place.

 Road Rage and Zipper Merging